-WARNING: Do not put anything on or over the airbag module.
-Placing objects on or over the airbag inflation area may cause those objects to be propelled by the airbag into your face and torso causing serious injury.
+WARNING: Do not put anything on or over the air bag module.
+Placing objects on or over the air bag inflation area may cause those objects to be propelled by the air bag into your face and torso causing serious injury.

 WARNING: Do not attempt to service, repair, or modify the airbag supplemental restraint systems or its fuses.
-See your authorized dealer.
+Contact your authorized dealer as soon as possible.